 Methods: A total of 13 subjects (9 healthy and 4 with Achilles tendinopathy) participated in this study.
 Subjects were asked to perform a maximum eccentric contraction wearing a weighted vest while collecting 3-dimensional biomechanical variables.
 Subjects also ran along an instrumented runway to assess torque at the ankle joint.
 All participants completed VISA-A

 Outcomes: On the VISA-A, subjects with Achilles tendinopathy (AT) scored on average 28 points less than the healthy controls and were 27% weaker.
 The peak ankle torque during a single leg lowering task and running was 3.1 Nm/kg and appeared similar between controls and participants with chronic AT.
 Findings of the study when applied in a 10-week high load eccentric rehabilitation program demonstrated improved tendon characteristics and VISA-A score.

 Conclusion: Unhealthy tendons likely can tolerate high loads during rehabilitation and AT programs should consist of progressive resistive exercises instead of movements that emphasize repetitions.

 Cuddeford, Tyler; Houck, Jeff; Palmer, Derek; Beilstein, Jason; and Visser, Jordan, "What Maximum Ankle Torque is Appropriate for Training Patients with Non-insertional Achilles Tendinopathy?"
 (2018).
-Faculty Publications - School of Physical Therapy.
+Faculty Publications - College of Physical Therapy.
 100.